Veronica-MN/Eniac_discount_strategy/README.md

 # Table of Contents

 ## Objective
-## Dataset Overview
-## Business Questions

-## Business Questions
+The objective of the analysis is to address the following topics.

-- How should products be classified into different categories to simplify reports and analysis?
+* How should products be classified into different categories to simplify reports and analysis?
-- What is the distribution of product prices across different categories?
+* What is the distribution of product prices across different categories?
-- How many products are being discounted?
+* How many products are being discounted?
-- How big are the offered discounts as a percentage of the product prices?
+* How big are the offered discounts as a percentage of the product prices?
-- How do seasonality and special dates (Christmas, Black Friday) affect sales?
+* How do seasonality and special dates (Christmas, Black Friday) affect sales?
-- How could data collection be improved?
+* How could data collection be improved?

+### A problem with the Data
+The data appears to have some inconsistencies - The real value good Data Analysts can bring is usually to male dirty data usable and trustable.

+## Dataset & CSVs

+#### orderlines.csv

+#### products.csv

+#### brands.csv

+#### orders.csv